MoserMichael/metal3-dev-scripts-howto/README.md

 ### show logs on bootstrap machine

-the primary service is bootkube.service - the following script (in the dev-script dir) shows the logs of the primary service on the bootrap server.
+the primary service on the bootstrap vm is bootkube.service - the following script (in the dev-script dir) shows the logs of the primary service on the bootrap server.

 ```
 ./show_bootstrap_log.sh bootkube.service